 When to File for TPS

-In order for you to maintain Temporary Protected Status (TPS), you must re-register during the 60-day re-registration period that runs from Jan.
-17, 2017 through March 20, 2017.
+To maintain TPS, you must re-register during the 60-day re-registration period that runs from July 22, 2021 through September 20, 2021.
 We encourage you to register as soon as possible within the 60-day re-registration period.

 Where to File